What’s it for?

 Send us a statement telling us more about you and your work.
 Outline what the opportunity would mean for you and how you would plan to use your time at Dragon Hall.
 Why you?
 Why now?
 Why Dragon Hall?
 Please say what date and time arrangement would be the best fit for your existing commitments; we’re keen for this opportunity to be tailored to the needs of the successful applicant.

-Deadline for applications: 4 December 2020
+Deadline for applications: 7 December 2020 (applications now closed)

 Notification of outcome: 14 December 2020 / follow up conversation to arrange dates and logistics for January 2021 and beyond.